DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-12-16-updating-make-offer-and-change-offer.md

       src: activity-log--offer-changed.png
 ---

-Providers can offer a different course to the one that a candidate applied for.
+Currently providers can offer a different course to the one that a candidate applied for.

 We recently did some work to [let providers change course before making an offer](/manage-teacher-training-applications/letting-providers-change-course-before-making-an-offer/).
 Doing so has led us to make changes to the make offer and change offer flows.

 ## What we changed

+We added qualifications and funding type to the summary lists in the:

+- offer section of the application
+- make decision page
+- check answers page for make offer
+- check answers page for change offer
+- offer made event
+- offer changed event
+- application submitted event

-We made changes to:
+We also made changes to:

-- make decision
 - make offer
 - change course details and make an offer
 - change offer
-- activity log and timeline

-### Make decision

-We added qualifications and funding type to the summary list which users see before choosing what decision to make.

 ### Make offer

-We changed the make offer journey to be consistent with changing courses.
+We changed the make offer flow to be consistent with changing courses.
 To do this we:

 - removed ‘select’ from page headings, for example changing ‘Select training provider’ to ‘Training provider’
 - added ‘Make offer’ to the caption
-- added qualifications and funding type to the summary list on the check answers page

-If the user clicks a change link on the check answers page, they’ll be taken into a journey that matches the change course journey.
+- changed the flow which users enter if they click a change link on the check answers page

 If the user changes an offer at this point, we will not change the ‘course applied for’ section in the application details.